-Voter’s Choice California (VCC), a project of Future of California Elections, distributed $316,000 in December 2017 to support voter education and engagement efforts in Voter’s Choice Act counties.
+Voter’s Choice California, a project of Future of California Elections, distributed $316,000 in December 2017 to support voter education and engagement efforts in Voter’s Choice Act counties.
 In January 2018, VCC distributed an additional $32,000 to organizations seeking to support effective implementation of the Voter’s Choice Act in Madera and Nevada counties.
-If more funding should become available, we will reopen this grants process.
+If more funding should become available, the grants process will reopen.

 Voter’s Choice California Grant Recipients: